rohantikotekar/FairPredict-An-Ethical-AI-Approach-to-Mitigating-Bias-in-Criminal-Justice-Risk-Assessment/README.md

 This is a Research project that I completed during CS 212 Data Science Ethics at UC Riverside.
-It focuses on reducing the prevalent bias in ML algorithms.
+It focuses on reducing the prevalent bias in COMPAS Dataset.
 Following is the resume description.

 1. Identified and quantified inherent bias within the COMPAS dataset, a critical tool in criminal justice, by analyzing recidivism risk predictions across different demographic groups.
 This initial ethical assessment revealed significant disparities, underscoring the potential for discriminatory outcomes if left unaddressed.